DanyRobRey/pokeberries_statistics/README.md

 ## Usage

-This section outlines the usage of two APIs that retrieve information of Berries from PokeApi:
+This section outlines the usage of two APIs that retrieve information of Berries from PokeApi: You can use the included fastapi swagger tool or configure get methods using postman or insominia rest.

 1. Get Poke Berries Statistics: